rkredux/mlbanalytics/README.md

 ```

 * You should now be running a new Flask app locally! 🎉
-Try the following end points from the browser which will query the Druid cluster
+Try the following end points from the browser which will query the Druid cluster and respond back with JSON results
 1. /player_score_count
 2. /games_per_venue
 3. /strike_type_count